Is Trisodium Phosphate As a Food Additive Safe to Eat?

 Controlling Your Trisodium Phosphate Consumption

 There are measures you can take to control the levels of inorganic phosphates you consume.
-As your initial step, you may want to cut back on processed foods, recommends the Center for Science in the Public Interest (CSPI).
+As your initial step, you may want to cut back on processed foods, according to the Center for Science in the Public Interest (CSPI).
 Baked goods, cereals, sodas and processed meats all contain high levels of phosphates.

 Dairy products often contain higher levels of phosphorous additives too, according to the Mayo Clinic.
 Replace your milk, pudding, yogurt and processed cheeses with lower phosphorous alternatives like almond or rice milk products.